Racoonas/Racoonas/README.md

-## Hi there 👋
+## Hi
+## I'm Dmytro and this is my collection of repos
-## See my page at https://racoonas.github.io/Racoonas/
+## See my professional page at https://racoonas.github.io/Racoonas/

 <!--
 **Racoonas/Racoonas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.